Small Meals and Snacks

 • Soak overnight in milk.

-• Top with soft fruits for sweet or roasted veggies for a savory flavor.
+• Top with soft fruits or roasted veggies to add more flavor.